A well-balanced diet boosts your brain health

 People often take supplements, particularly vitamins A, C and E, to help fill gaps in their nutrition, but there are potential dangers.

-"Studies show that high doses of vitamins A and E can lead to an increased risk of cancer," Dr. Levine says.
-"It's hard to not get enough of these vitamins if you eat a well-balanced diet, so focus on eating nutrient-rich foods instead of taking supplements."
+"Studies show that high doses of vitamins A and E can lead to an increased risk of cancer," shares Dr. Marvasti.
+"So, these antioxidants should primarily be obtained from nutrient-rich foods instead of taking supplements."
+Vitamin D is another popular supplement.

 Physical and mental exercise

-Dr. Levine cites exercise, in combination with a healthy diet, as a key component to improving or maintaining brain health.
+Dr. Marvasti cites exercise, in combination with a Mediterranean-style diet, as key components to improving or maintaining brain health.
 He recommends getting at least 30 minutes of aerobic exercise three days a week, along with strength training and mobility exercises.

 Find a doctor